!Give us a call button

 Products

-Rodenticides are available in several formats, including bait blocks, powder, paste, cereal, and pellets.
-They are not one uniform color: they can be anything from green to blue to pink or red.
-These substances all require different treatments, so it’s critical to identify exactly which one was ingested.
-Unfortunately, because manufacturers may use any combination of products, formats, and colors, you may not be able to tell exactly what your pooch ingested from appearance alone.
-If you do have any of the bait or packaging, bring it with you, as it may be helpful in identifying the poison.
+Rodenticides, including rat poison in dogs, are available in several formats, such as bait blocks, powder, paste, cereal, and pellets.
+They come in a variety of colours, including green, blue, pink, and red.
+Each type of rat poison requires a specific treatment, making it crucial to identify exactly what was ingested.
+Unfortunately, because manufacturers use different combinations of products, formats, and colours, you may not be able to determine what your dog consumed based on appearance alone.
+If possible, bring any bait or packaging with you, as it may help identify the poison.

 !Single Blog Social Sharing Icons